the charrette 2025

 • Try to work in the studios on campus, not at home or in your dorm room.

 • Students are allowed (and encouraged!) to use materials that are found or repurposed as opposed to ones purchased.
 However, please note that cloth and fabric are not allowed as a primary component of your project.
-Also, please avoid cosplay when you design your project.
+Also, cosplay is not allowed in the design your project.

 • You must show up at the start of all your Drawing, 2D, and 3D classes for attendance.
 You must also attend all of your non-foundations classes as they are not part of the workshop.